-As of December 31, 2002, we owned ten U.S. patents and had seven U.S. patents pending and our subsidiary BSST had eight U.S. patents pending and five foreign patents pending.
+As of September 30, 2003, we owned eleven U.S. patents and had six U.S. patents pending and our subsidiary BSST owned three U.S. patents and had nine U.S. patents pending and fifteen foreign patents pending.
 We were also licensees of three patents and joint owners with Honda Motor Co. of two U.S. patents and five Japanese patent applications.
-We also owned twenty foreign patents and had fifteen foreign patent applications pending.
+We also owned twenty-one foreign patents and had fourteen foreign patent applications pending.
 We believe that patents and proprietary rights have been and will continue to be very important in enabling us to compete.
 There can be no assurance that any new patents will be granted or that our or our licensors' patents and proprietary rights will not be challenged or circumvented or will provide us with meaningful competitive advantages or that pending patent applications will issue.
 Furthermore, there can be no assurance that others will not independently develop similar products or will not design around any patents that have been or may be issued to our licensors or us.
 Failure to obtain patents in certain foreign countries may materially adversely affect our ability to compete effectively in certain international markets.
 We are aware that an unrelated party filed a patent application in Japan on March 30, 1992, with respect to technology similar to our CCS technology.
 We hold current and future rights to licensed technology through licensing agreements requiring the payment of minimum royalties and must continue to comply with those licensing agreements.
 Failure to do so or loss of such agreements could materially and adversely affect our business.